cloudmaven/documentation/pages/mydoc/cloud_intro.md

 when running jobs.
 Both of these tasks can be associated with automatic alarms that can prevent cloud usage from getting
 #out of control and expensive.

+See also the section below on cloud research credits, a way to mitigate the cost of learning if the cloud works for you.

 ### Machines
 Cloud computers typically run a version of Linux or a version of Windows.
 Furthermore you can choose from among dozens of machine types with varying amounts of memory and computing power.
 Cloud computers are accessed from (say) your laptop using various Client Applications, starting with **ssh** or **PuTTY**.
 As a rule you would develop your code locally, test it, and then deploy it to cloud machines where it runs.